 Adapting to Changing Climate Patterns: In the face of evolving temperature norms, precipitation irregularities, and heightened occurrences of extreme weather events, adapting to changing climate patterns becomes imperative for preserving agricultural productivity.
 Tailoring strategies that allow farming systems to flexibly respond to these shifts ensures a sustained and resilient food production capacity, essential for meeting the escalating demands of a growing global population (Raza et al., 2019).

 Meeting Global Development Goals: The United Nations Sustainable Development Goals (SDGs), particularly Goal 2 (Zero Hunger) and Goal 13 (Climate Action), underscore the interconnectedness of food security and climate change (Fallah Shayan et al., 2022).
-Implementing adaptation and mitigation strategies is essential for achieving these goals, promoting global sustainability, and fostering resilience in the face of a changing climate.Top of FormTop of Form
+Implementing adaptation and mitigation strategies is essential for achieving these goals, promoting global sustainability, and fostering resilience in the face of a changing climate.

 Fig.1: Need for adaptation and mitigation strategies in the context of climate change impact on food security.